 The Criminal Investigations Division, or CID, is responsible for conducting all criminal investigations in the jurisdictions of which the Sherburne County Sheriff's Office is the primary law enforcement service provider.
 CID offers a wide array of investigative services to Sherburne County.
-Contained within CID are a number of different units: General Investigations, School Liaison Officers, Forensics, Financial Crimes and Welfare Fraud, Social Service Investigations, as well as the Gang and Drug Task Force.
+Contained within CID are a number of different units: General Investigations, School Liaison Officers, Forensics, Crime Analysis, Financial Crimes and Welfare Fraud, Health and Human Service Investigations, as well as the Gang and Drug Task Force.

 Investigators involved with general investigations follow up on reports generated by patrol deputies including the interviewing of witnesses and suspects on various calls for service.
 Investigators are also involved in crime scene processing which can entail taking photographs of or collecting evidence at a scene such as fingerprints, DNA, or other trace evidence.

 School liaison officers are assigned in the cities of Becker, Big Lake and Zimmerman.
 Their job is to enforce the laws in those environments, assist the school whenever possible, and to gather information regarding illegal activity occurring in those cities.
 The school liaison officers are also responsible for teaching KIDS Choice to all of the 5th grade students in Big Lake, Becker and Clearview elementary schools, along with a refresher course to the 6th graders in those same schools.

 KIDS Choice is a 12 week curriculum designed for 5th grade students to learn about bullying prevention, internet safety, and drug awareness and prevention.
 KIDS stands for Kindness, Intelligence, Decency, and Safety.
 These four words serve as an undercurrent for the curriculum itself with a focus on the positive choices available for the students that they can take now and in the future.